This is a really hearty chipotle chili as it includes using a dark beer such as Guinness or a porter.

 Combined with black beans, sirloin meat and the kick of chipotle peppers and you have a real winner on your hands.

-I’ve shared this recipe on the blog before, but it was when GrillGrrrl was in it’s early days, when all 5 of you were reading it.
+I’ve shared this recipe on the blog before, but it was when GrillGirl was in its very early days.
 My co-worker just won a Chili cookoff with my recipe, so I just had to share with you all in case it might help you win too!